pass-culture/pass-culture-app-native/doc/development/how-to/ssoGoogle.md

-# How to test SSO login locally
+# How to test SSO Google authentification locally

 ## On iOS
-No special configuration needed.
-It will work when you run `yarn ios:testing`.
+Not authorized at the moment.

 ## On Android
 You need to create a OAuth Client ID of type Android [here][1], with the following values :